kyrillschmid/SEGym/README.md

 # Package simple_packaging

-A simple example for an installable package
+A repo to create patches for a given repository and issue and apply them.

 ## Installation